Get Optimized: Putting Mobile First in 2020

 Benefits of Putting Mobile First

-The most important reason to prioritize mobile in 2020 is simply because it’s inevitable that mobile commerce will take over traditional eCommerce in the coming years.
+The most important reason to prioritize mobile in 2020 is simply that it’s inevitable that mobile commerce will take over traditional eCommerce in the coming years.
 Far more people are able to afford smartphones than laptops or desktop computers, and many countries around the globe are making efforts to improve public knowledge about accessing the internet.
 Creating a well-designed mobile-friendly site for a global audience can easily:

 - Boost your SEO rankings.
 Ever since 2015, Google’s algorithm has been shifting to “mobile-first indexing,” which prioritizes mobile-friendly websites over traditional websites.
 It’s estimated that about 63% of users who visit eCommerce platforms do so by using their smartphone or tablet, so eCommerce merchants who still haven’t developed a responsive website or PWA could decrease their SEO rankings and miss out on thousands of potential customers.